An investigation of the non-trivial zeros of the Riemann zeta function: Introduction

 \section{Introduction}

-The Riemann zeta function named after Bernhard Riemann (1826 - 1866) is an extension of the zeta function to complex numbers, which primary purpose is the study of the distribution of prime numbers \cite{Riemann1859}.
-Although the zeta function which is an infinite series of the inverse power function was studied long time ago and is referred in a formula known as the Euler product establishing the connection between the zeta function and primes, Riemann's approach is linked with recent developments in complex analysis at the time of Cauchy.
-The Riemann hypothesis which states that all non-trivial zeros lie on the critical line $\Re(s) = \frac{1}{2}$ is crucial for the prime number theory.
-Not only the Riemann-von Mangoldt explicit formula for the asymptotic expansion of the prime-counting function involves a sum over the non-trivial zeros of the Riemann zeta function, but also the Riemann hypothesis has implications for the accurate estimate of the error involved in the prime-number theorem.
+The Riemann zeta function named after Bernhard Georg Friedrich B. Riemann (1826 - 1866) is an extension of the zeta function to complex numbers, which primary purpose is the study of the distribution of prime numbers \cite{Riemann1859,Mangoldt}.
+Although the zeta function, an infinite series composed of inverse power semaphores, is part of Euler's product formula establishing the connection between primes and the zeta function, Riemann's approach is connected with more recent developments in complex analysis at the time of Cauchy.
+The Riemann hypothesis is a statement that all non-trivial zeros lie on the critical line $\Re(s)=1/2$, a foundation of prime-number theory.
+Not only the Riemann-von Mangoldt explicit formula for the asymptotic expansion of the prime-counting function involves a sum over the non-trivial zeros of the Riemann zeta, but, the Riemann hypothesis has implications for a variety of theorems and the accurate estimate of the error involved in the prime-number theorem more specifically, as seen in \cite{Selberg,SpencerandGraham} (proof and contribution) and earlier work of Hadamard and de la Vall{\'e}e Poussin \cite{Poussin,Hadamard}.
+The main purpose of aforementioned prime-number theorem is to provide an accurate description of the asymptotic behavior of the prime-counting function $\pi(x)$, representing the number of primes less than or equal to $x$ a variable.

-The prime-number theorem was introduced to describe the asymptotic behavior of the distribution of primes using the prime-counting function $\pi(x)$ defined as the number of primes less than or equal to $x$.
-Based on a conjecture, known at the time of Legendre and Gauss that $\pi(x) \sim \frac{x}{\log(x)}$ for large $x$, the prime-number theorem was proven by Jacques-Salomon Hadamard and Charles de la Vall{\'e}e Poussin independently \cite{Hadamar1886a,Hadamar1886b,Poussin1896}.
-A variant has been proposed in the elementary proof of the prime-number theorem of Atle Selberg \cite{Selberg1949}.
+Similar examples of research topics in the realm of prime numbers include the study of functions as $\pi(x)-\pi(x/2) \geq 1,2,3,4,5,..$ when $x \geq 2, 11,17,29,41...$, a step function inspired by the work of Ramanujan et al. (see \cite{Hardy,RamanujanCollPapers}) and prime sequence $sn=2,11,17,...$ made of Ramanujan primes \cite{Sondow}, providing a support for the study of primes, and selected contributions of Hardy and Littlewood, e.g. \cite{HardyLittlewood,Ingham}, etc.

-In the below, let us explicit the Riemann zeta function which is defined as follows:
+With respect to Georg Friedrich prime-number theory, the Riemann zeta function is a holomorphic function defined as follows:

-where $s$ is a complex number and the domain of convergence is $\Re(s)>1$.
-The domain of convergence of the Riemann zeta function is extended for $\Re(s) \leq 1$ by a process known as analytical continuation.
-The Dirichlet eta function which is the product of the factor $\left(1-\frac{2}{2^s} \right)$ times the Riemann zeta function is convergent for $\Re(s) > 0$.
-This function is expressed as follows:
+where $s$ is a complex number and domain of convergence is $\Re(s) >1$.
+The domain of convergence of the Riemann zeta function is extended to the left of $\Re(s)=1$ by analytic continuation.
+The Dirichlet eta function which is the product of the factor $\left(1 - \frac{2}{2^s} \right)$ with the Riemann zeta function is convergent for $\Re(s) > 0$.
+This alternating series is expressed as follows: